 - Choosing lean proteins.
 Chicken, turkey, fish and vegetarian sources of protein, such as beans and tofu, contain less fat than other proteins.

-- Eating more servings of fruits and/or vegetables.
+- Eating more servings of fruit and/or vegetables.
 Aim to include one or both at most meals and for snacks.

 Simple ways to fit exercise into your day include: